royans/ec2_chromeos_openvpn/README.md

 This script is specifically written for amazons EC2 instance using amazons linux distribution

 * Step 1: Boot up an EC2 instance using Amazon's linux distribution
+   + Use t1.micro if you want the cheapest solution
+   + Use one of the latest versions of "Amazon Linux AMI" images, which is what this set of scripts is compatible with.
+   + Whatever "security group" you pick, make sure you have 443,1193-1194 opened up for both TCP/UDP
 * Step 2: Get the scripts...
 ```
 curl https://nodeload.github.com/royans/ec2_chromeos_openvpn/zip/master > m.zip; unzip m.zip
 ```
 * Step 3: Update vars.sh
+   + This step is optional.
 * Step 4: Run setup.sh <email_address>
    + When you get prompts, just press enter to select the default values
 * Step 5: Read the "What to do on chromebooks" below to see how to import the ONC file.